Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

-  is an attempt to reuse the authorization grant and [must be rejected](https://tools.ietf.org/html/rfc6749#section-4.1.2), also possibly (yes or no? when yes?) also invalidating all access codes from the session partition.
+  is an attempt to reuse the authorization grant and [must be rejected](https://tools.ietf.org/html/rfc6749#section-4.1.2), also possibly (yes or no? when yes?) also invalidating all access codes from the session chronicle.
 - If this fails because of a forbidden session-guard signature then this is either erroneous or malicious request and should be elevated.